Diana Shaw

-Diana Shaw is an American attorney and government official serving as the acting inspector general of the Department of State.
+Diana Shaw is an American attorney and government official who had served as the acting inspector general of the Department of State.

 Education

 Shaw earned a Bachelor of Arts degree from Pepperdine University, a Juris Doctor from the USC Gould School of Law, and Master of Arts in English literature from the University of Oxford.

 Career

 Shaw previously served as Assistant Inspector General of the United States Department of Homeland Security for Special Reviews and Evaluations.
 She also served as deputy inspector general of the Department of State prior to the departure of Stephen Akard.

+She retired on April 5, 2024.